harmitgoswami/harmitgoswami.github.io/README.md

-Website for personal and professional use
+# Website for personal and professional use

+TODO:
-TODO: Improve close button for mobile view, add browser -> blog window
+- Add browser -> blog window

-Inspired by Windows Vista & the Frutiger Aero design
+- Update resume
+---

 Created with `create-react-app`

+Inspired by Windows Vista & the (Frutiger) Aero design language

-Window styling taken from: https://github.com/hidjou/classsed-windows-vista-clone
+Window styling taken from https://github.com/hidjou/classsed-windows-vista-clone